Lepenski Vir: History

 In later periods, the problems of overpopulation of the settlement became evident and led to important sociological changes.

 Archaeological findings in the surrounding area show evidence of temporary settlements, probably built for the purpose of hunting and gathering of food or raw materials.
 This suggests a complex semi-nomadic economy with managed exploitation of resources in the area not immediately surrounding the village, something remarkable in terms of the traditional view of Mesolithic people of Europe.
 More complexity in an economy leads to occupational specialization and thus to social differentiation.

-These developments are clearly evident in the layout of the Lepenski Vir I-a thru I-e settlement.
+These developments are clearly evident in the layout of the Lepenski Vir I-a through I-e settlement.
 The village was well planned.
 All houses were built according to a single complex geometric pattern.
 The remains of these houses constitute the distinct Lepenski Vir architecture.
 The main layout of the village is clearly visible.
 The dead were buried outside the village in an elaborate cemetery.
 The only exceptions were apparently a few notable elders who were buried behind the fireplaces (hearths) of houses.

 The complex social structure was dominated by a religion which probably served as a binding force for the community and a means of coordination of activity for its members.
 Numerous sacral objects that were discovered in this layer support this theory.
 The most remarkable examples are piscine sculptures, unique to the Lepenski Vir culture, which represent one of the first examples of monumental sacral art on European soil.

 Lepenski Vir gives us a rare opportunity to observe the gradual transition from the hunter-gatherer lifeways of early humans to the agricultural economy of the Neolithic.
 An increasingly complex social structure influenced the development of the planning and self-discipline necessary for agricultural production.

 Once agricultural products became a commodity, a new way of life replaced the old social structure.
 Distinct characteristics of Lepenski Vir culture, such as its house architecture and piscine sculptures, gradually disappeared.
 Lepenski Vir III is representative of a Neolithic site and is more typical of other comparable sites across a much wider area.
 The exact mechanism of this transition remains unclear, but the evidence suggests development through evolution rather than invasion from without.